Famous, Rich, and Successful People Who Were High School or College Dropouts

 Anne Hathaway, actress, The Princess Diaries.
 She began acting professionally at the age of 16.
 She briefly attended Vassar and New York University, but did not graduated from either.

 Rutger Hauer, actor.
 He dropped out of school to join the Dutch merchant navy.
-After his discharge, he went to acting school before starting a career as an actor.
+After leaving, he went to acting school but soon dropped out to join the army.
+Alas, the army and Hauer did not fit well.
+Declared mentally unfit, he was discharged and soon started a career as an actor.
 He did not attend college.

 Leif Hauge, inventor.
 He never finished college.